miguelcrush/CsvUploader/README.md

 - Lists uploaded patient information with the ability to search, sort and edit patient records
 - Supports the ability to upload a CSV with patient information

+## Known Issue
+- Upon cold launch, the API needs to spin back up which introduces some latency to the first request.
+The Vercel hosting platform (on the 'hobby' service - free plan) has a limit of 5 seconds until requests are timed out.
+These two items in combination may result in the first request to the app to be accompanied with a "FUNCTION INVOCATION TIMEOUT" message, but can be disregarded.

 ## Architecture
 - .NET 6.0 Web Api hosted in MS Azure (https://appsvc-csvuploader-api.azurewebsites.net/swagger/index.html)
 - NextJS frontend-backend hosted in Vercel (https://csv-uploader-miguelcrush.vercel.app/)